-If the student is accepted for readmission to the School of Nursing, a success plan will be negotiated between the student and the Associate Dean, then reviewed with the academic advisor.
+If the student is accepted for readmission to the School of Nursing, a success plan will be negotiated between the student and the Associate Dean, then reviewed with the faculty advisor.
 The success plan will outline the details of the student's progression through the nursing program.
 Two elements of this success plan will be:

 - 1. The student must achieve a grade of C or above in all subsequent nursing courses - 2.
-There will be no opportunity for progression on probation remediation and/or repetition of courses, depending on academic standing or length of time since leaving the program. (rev. 2019)
+There will be no opportunity for progression on probation

 If readmission is granted, certain academic requirements may be specified to ensure currency in nursing knowledge and skills prior to enrolling in clinical nursing courses.
-These requirements may include
+These requirements may include remediation and/or repetition of courses, depending on academic standing or length of time since leaving the program. (rev. 2019)